borisdj/CsCodeExample/README.md

 # Naming Conventions
 Local variables - nonCapitalLetter, camelCase.
 Class, Function (Method - in a class) and Property name - CapitalLetter, PascalCase.
-DO choose easily readable identifier names (example HorizontalAlignment more English-readable than AlignmentHorizontal).
+DO choose easily readable identifier names (eg. HorizontalAlignment more English-readable than AlignmentHorizontal).
-DO favor readability over brevity.
-The property name CanScrollHorizontally is better than ScrollableX (an obscure reference to the X-axis).
+DO favor readability over brevity (property name CanScrollHorizontally better than ScrollableX (obscure X-axis reference).
 DO NOT use underscores (Hungarian notation), hyphens, or any other nonalphanumeric characters.
 AVOID using identifiers that conflict with keywords of widely used programming languages.